evgdim/clean-code/presentation/index.md

 ```

 ## Be as restrictive as possible.
 Loosen up the restrictions only if needed. e.g.
-* Make all variables and class properties constants
+* Make all variables and class properties final untill you need them to be mutable
 * don't add setters in a class untill you need it
 * don't add getters in a class untill you need it
 ```diff